 The ‘guess_distributions’ method determines the possible distributions based on the data type (discrete or continuous) and characteristics of the dataset.

-For discrete distributions, it checks for specific conditions to identify Bernoulli distribution or selects from a predefined list of discrete distributions.
+For discrete data, it checks for specific conditions to identify Bernoulli distribution or selects from a predefined list of discrete distributions.

-For continuous distributions, it considers all specified continuous distributions, adjusting the list based on the range of the dataset.
+For continuous distributions, it considers all the specified continuous distributions, adjusting the list based on the properties of the dataset.
+For example, if the data histogram is skewed, it cannot be normally distributed.

+This function should be used as a high-level guess of the distribution type.
+It is always the subject matter expert who knows which distribution is best suited for the data,

+Parameter Estimation

-The methodology provides a systematic and versatile approach to fitting data to a range of distributions, empowering users with tools for exploratory data analysis and statistical modeling.
-The visualizations aid in understanding how well the fitted distributions align with the observed data.
+MLE provides a systematic and versatile approach to fitting data to a range of distributions.
+It alsoempowering users with tools for exploratory data analysis.The visualizations provide an understanding of how well the fitted distributions align with the observed data.

 Gof

-The gof (Goodness of Fit) module in DistFit is crucial for assessing how well a chosen probability distribution fits observed data.
-It employs chi-squared test to evaluate the statistical significance of the difference between observed and expected frequencies.
-This module aids in validating the appropriateness of the selected distribution for a given dataset.
-To streamline this process, the "Gof" class, when used in conjunction with the "Distfit" class, offers a powerful tool for evaluating the fit of data to a specified distribution.
-This article provides a comprehensive guide on leveraging these classes for effective goodness-of-fit analysis.
+The gof (Goodness of Fit) module in DistFit evaluates how well a chosen probability distribution fits the observed data.
+It employs chi-squared goodness of fit test to assess the statistical significance of the difference between observed and expected frequencies. ..

-The "gof" module is designed to assess the goodness of fit for a given dataset to a specified distribution.
-Following are the key components of this module:
+The following are the key components of this module:

 Initialization: Initializes the Gof class with the distribution type (dist_type) and its parameters (par).
 The class automatically determines the number of estimated parameters (s) based on the distribution type.

-Frequency Calculation: Calculates the frequency of the observed data within specified bin edges.
-This step is crucial for subsequent goodness-of-fit analysis.
+Frequency Calculation: Calculates the frequency of theexpected data within the specified bin edges.
+This step is required to calculate the test statistics forgoodness-of-fit test.
+This calculation is a numerical approximation of the expected data frequency as it is performed numerically.

 Binning Optimization: Optimizes bins by combining adjacent bins if the expected frequency is less than 5.
-It ensures a minimum of 3 bins even when frequencies are low.
+However, it ensures a minimum of 3 bins even when frequencies are low.

 Goodness of Fit Test: Conducts a goodness-of-fit test using the chi-squared statistic.
 It generates expected data based on the specified distribution, calculates observed and expected frequencies, optimizes bins, and performs the chi-squared test.
+As a result of approximate frequency calculation for the expected data, the goodness of fit test is approximate and the results should be treated cautiously when the test statistics and critical values are close in values.

-The effectiveness of the goodness-of-fit analysis is amplified when used in conjunction with the "distfit" class.
-The "distfit" class, as previously discussed, efficiently fits data to a variety of probability distributions using the Maximum Likelihood Estimate (MLE) method.
+The goodness-of-fit analysis should be used in conjunction with the "distfit" class to ensure the selected distribution and its estimated parameters are a good fit.
+The “distfit” class, as previously discussed, efficiently fits data to a variety of probability distributions using the MLE method.

 Supported Distribution Types and Tests

-DistFit is a useful Python package designed for efficiently fitting data to a variety of probability distributions using the Maximum Likelihood Estimate (MLE) method.
+As discussed, DistFit is a useful Python package designed for efficiently fitting data to a variety of probability distributions using MLE method.
 The package supports both discrete and continuous distributions, providing users with a versatile tool for statistical analysis.
-Different datasets may exhibit varying characteristics, influencing the choice of an appropriate distribution.
+The characteristics of the datasets influencesthe choice of an appropriate distribution.

-In this section, we introduce the key distribution types supported by DistFit, some examples and results, each serving a unique purpose in modeling and understanding different types of datasets.
+In this section, we introduce the main distribution types supported by DistFit, some examples and results.

 Continuous Distributions